 - Rongai Route - about 7% of all climbers

-All in all, Kilimanjaro is a trekking adventure of a lifetime and is highly recommended.
+All in all, Kilimanjaro is a trekking adventure of a lifetime and is highly recommended for your Tanzania tour.

 Although Mount Kilimanjaro is not as challenging and difficult as climbing in the Himalayas or the Andes, the volcanic-mountain should not be taken lightly.
 Ascending the mountain is still classified as entering Extremely High altitude zone (5,500m+).
 So, like any other rigorous trek and climb, health and safety should always be the first priority.
 The main threat to the climbers’ health and safety is altitude.
 Most trekkers will feel minor symptoms of altitude sickness, like headaches, nausea and low appetite as they ascend the mountain.
 These symptoms are diagnosed as Acute Mountain Sickness (AMS) and should be reported to the company and accompanying guide immediately, so they can properly address the problem before your health worsens.